 Table of Contents

-So, you are an Amazon seller and trying to find how to monitor positive and negative Amazon product reviews.
+So, you are an Amazon seller trying to find out how to monitor positive and negative Amazon product reviews.
 Perhaps you are the owner of some private label brand on the platform.
 Maybe, you are a self-publishing author.
 Or you are an eBay seller looking for the next big thing to sell.

-It doesn’t matter what your purpose is, monitoring product reviews on the marketplace can add value to your e-commerce business.
+Monitoring product reviews on the marketplace can add value to your e-commerce business.

 This article will explore everything you need to know about Amazon review tracking, monitoring seller feedback, and responding to negative reviews.